johnno1962/injectionforxcode/README.md

 you have problems with injection you can remove the plugin my typing:

     rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin

+The most common problem you'll encounter using injection with Objective-C is that you will need to edit the "Header Search Paths" of the bundle project injection creates to build your code.
+With Swift, injection "learns" the command to compile your source from the project's previous build logs so this is never a problem.

 ### JetBrains AppCode IDE Support